House of the Dragon: Targaryen family tree explained for new Game of Thrones show

 House of the Dragon Targaryen family tree explained

-The main patriarch of House Targaryen at the start of House of the Dragon is King Viserys, played by Paddy Considine.
-He is generally a peaceful and just man.
+The main patriarch of House Targaryen at the start of House of the Dragon is King Viserys (Paddy Considine), the fifth Targaryen ruler of the Seven Kingdoms.

+The great, great, great grandson of Aegon the Conqueror, Viserys is considered generally a peaceful and just ruler.

 In contrast is his younger brother Daemon Targaryen (Matt Smith), who is ambitious, reckless, and volatile.
 He is a fierce warrior and rides the formidable dragon Caraxes.
 Prince Daemon believes he is the rightful heir to the throne.